Skip to main content

 • No mechanical components replaced

-The modernised MOVO system now offers a significantly higher level of safety and improved operating comfort for daily use.
+Following the retrofit, the MOVO system offers a significantly higher level of safety and noticeably simplified operation in everyday use.

 • Multi-beam light barriers at three height levels